carefree0910/carefree-board/README.md

 Currently this demo only supports:

 1. Display two squares on the screen.
-2. Respond to mouse clicks - it will log out the nodes being clicked in the console.
+2. Respond to pointer events - you can drag the squares around!

 > You can also visit [here](https://cfb-web.deno.dev/), which is hosted by `deno deploy`,
 > to play around with the demo.